 Note: Community Action Works was formerly known as Toxics Action Center.

 Incinerating our waste releases toxic chemicals such as lead and mercury and produces additional byproducts like dioxins.
 In turn, this process leads to respiratory issues and can be potentially carcinogenic.
 And incinerators don’t eliminate the need for landfills, either.
 Incinerators produce toxic ash when the toxic chemicals and heavy metals in the waste concentrate at the bottom of the stack.
 This highly concentrated toxic waste then has to be disposed of in a landfill.

 Another problem with incineration is that fugitive emissions are often released by “tipping floors,” or the areas where the waste collects before it goes into the stack.
 The waste begins to decompose and releases toxic chemicals into the open air, threatening worker health and safety and impacting nearby neighborhoods.

 Incinerators are the most common practice of waste-to-energy, or the process of generating energy through waste treatment.
-Waste-to-energy is bad news, as the process releases many pollutants like mercury, lead, arsenic, and carbon monoxide into the atmosphere.
+Waste-to-energy is bad news, as the process releases many pollutants like mercury, lead, arsenic, and carbon monoxide into the air we breathe.
 Communities are then faced with health concerns like cancers, respiratory diseases, and birth defects.
 Not only is waste-to-energy harmful to the health of neighboring communities, but it is also expensive.
-Costing over $20,000 to construct and operate, trash incinerators are the most expensive energy source.
+Trash incinerators are the most expensive energy source.

 For more information on incineration, gasification, pyrolysis, and plasma arc technologies, see An Industry Blowing Smoke: 10 Reasons Why Gasification, Pyrolysis & Plasma Incineration Are Not “Green Solutions”.